rabindra789/security-scanner/README.md

 # Security Scanner

 Security Scanner is a lightweight, Python-based tool designed to detect vulnerabilities in web applications and code repositories.
-It provides fast scanning, customizable rules, and seamless integration with CI/CD pipelines, making it ideal for developers and security professionals.
+It provides fast scanning, customizable rules, making it ideal for developers and security professionals.

 ## Features